Students sitting outside for class

 Learning Outcomes

 • A student-centered approach to learning and inquiry.
 The Department works closely with students to help tailor their education to meet their interests and goals.
-In addition to completing the major core curriculum, all majors are required to take 7 electives, at least one of which is expected to be an independent study.
+In addition to completing the major core curriculum, all majors are required to take seven electives, at least one of which is expected to be an independent study

-• Historical breadth & conceptual depth.
-This focuses on knowledge of the history of philosophy and the core philosophical concepts and principles that constitute the foundation of all philosophical and scientific criticism and discovery.
+• Historical breadth and conceptual depth; this focuses on the knowledge of philosophy history, as well as core philosophical concepts and principles that constitute the foundation of all philosophical and scientific criticism and discovery